 Acclaimed vocalist Lizz Wright is a steward of American music bringing brilliant color and vibrancy to singular original works and compositions by some of the greatest songwriters of our time.
 Wright has garnered widespread attention as one of the most venerable popular singers of her generation through the release of five critically acclaimed albums.
-From her breakout Verve debut album Salt to her forthcoming album GRACE on Concord Records, Wright lives life filled with beautiful possibilities centered on the power of song.
+From her breakout Verve debut album Salt to her latest album GRACE, Wright lives life filled with beautiful possibilities centered on the power of song.

 Through an inimitable voice that The New York Times touts as, “a smooth, dark alto possessed of qualities you might associate with barrel-aged bourbon or butter-soft leather,” Wright sings with a soaring reflection of the cultural fabric of America.
 She lies beneath the script of human history transcending social divides with an offer of love and deep sense of humanity.
 Her music accepts the beauty of reality and a collective experience of belonging.
 For the listener, Wright’s songs embody a tradition that allows us to always feel at home, wherever we might be physically or emotionally.

 Wright culls inspiration from her Southern upbringing in Georgia where she was the musical director of a small church in which her father was the pastor.
 Gospel music, and the call and response singing with the church congregation, informed her first brushes with music.
 Singing classical repertoire with Dr. Dwight Coleman while attending Georgia State University (Atlanta), studying jazz and spirituals with Dr. Richard Harper of The New School (New York), personal study of the folk tradition, and traversing through the Great American Songbook all fostered a keen interest to discover her own voice across diverse genres.